jonmino/minfiles/README.md

 ### Git
 To be able to optain this repository with all it's files it is recommended to use Git.
+To run the scripts you also need the sudo package.
-This can be installed using
+They can be installed using
 ```
-pacman -Sy git
+pacman -Sy git sudo
 ```

 ## Setup configuration